This article is about these choices. Shortly, I will explain the strategies and consequences of each one.

 Mandatory When Active

-Here is one innovative approach you may wish to consider for your company which will put your important tools, benefits or services into the hands of every representative, but not charge every representative for them.
+Here is one innovative approach you may wish to consider for your company that will put your important tools, benefits, or services into the hands of every representative, but not charge every representative for them.

 Make your monthly fee mandatory, but assess them only upon representatives whose monthly income exceeds the monthly fee.
 In months where one’s income is less than the mandatory monthly fee, no monthly fee will be assessed.

 Bury Your Fees

 Don’t charge monthly fees.
 Instead, calculate the expected revenues from your mandatory or optional monthly fees per representative over their first year and add this amount to your enrollment fee or starter kit prices.

 Optionally, implement an annual renewal fee to collect this amount again on representative annual anniversary dates.